Running on Empty - Revisited

 If physical tasks were our only load, human effort might be enough sometimes to manage.
 In that case, good sleep, proper meals, and exercise could provide adequate fuel to power us without stalling out.
 But life in this broken world demands more than physical strength.
 Our tasks also carry invisible, energy-sucking psychological, emotional, and intellectual weights.
 And the heavier our cargo (i.e., the more people we love), the faster our fuel burns.

 We will suffer the consequences of empty tanks until we recognize that depletion is not a signal to try harder.
-Depletion is a flashing reminder of our soul's rabid hunger for God.
+Depletion is a flashing reminder of our soul's rabid hunger and need for God.
 It is a cue to return to him for fuel.
-If we do not receive God's regular provision we might accomplish objectives, but we risk sucking the life out of our relationships and spirits in the process.
+If we do not receive God's regular provision, we might accomplish objectives, but we risk sucking the life out of our relationships and spirits in the process.

 OUR HEAVY LOAD